On This Page:

 When you are ready to heal from crystal meth addiction, you have a number of types of crystal meth detox to choose from.
 Residential (overnight) crystal meth detox followed by residential crystal meth addiction treatment is recommended.
 Residential crystal meth detox allows you to completely separate from the negative people, places, and things that came along with meth use.
 Outpatient crystal meth treatment gives you a chance to continue working and caring for your family while you get the treatment you need.
 Programs may offer 12-Step groups, individual counseling, holistic healing through nutrition and activities like yoga or sports, and sometimes medical consultation and treatment for co-occurring disorders.

 Crystal meth is a drug that does not release its victims easily.
 After six months to a year of successful crystal meth recovery, many relapse for apparently no reason.
 It is important to choose the most intensive and long-term treatment available to give you the coping skills to combat those unexpected cravings.

 No matter which type of detox you choose, the key to making it work is to take advantage of extensive crystal meth addiction treatment and aftercare services.
 Sober living can be extremely effective in helping you to brave the temptations as they arise.
 If you prefer to return home, support groups and 12-step programs are another good option as they provide peer support and guidance as you navigate your sober life without drugs and alcohol.

 Treatment and Detox at Michael’s House

 Michael’s House is a comprehensive drug rehab program that treats all aspects of crystal meth addiction, including detox.
-Patients who enroll at Michael’s House are provided with a social detox program in collaboration with consulting medical physicians, followed by comprehensive counseling and holistic care that releases that person from the grip of crystal meth addiction.
+Patients who enroll at Michael’s House experience evidence-based treatment, including detox, collaboration with consulting medical physicians, comprehensive counseling, and holistic care that can free you from the grip of crystal meth addiction.